googleforgames/quilkin/docs/src/services/agent.md

-For multi-cluster integration, Quilkin provides a `agent` service, that can be deployed to a cluster to act as a beacon for QCMP pings and forward cluster configuration information to a `relay` service
+For multi-cluster integration, Quilkin provides a `agent` service, that can be deployed to a cluster to act as a beacon for QCMP pings and forward cluster configuration information to a `relay` service.

-Agent configuration and functionality matches that of Control Plane Providers, such as [Filesystem](./xds/providers/filesystem.md) and [Agones](./xds/providers/agones.md).
+Agent configuration sources matches that of the [Management Server](./xds.md), such as [Filesystem](./xds/providers/filesystem.md) and [Agones](./xds/providers/agones.md).

 To view all options for the `agent` subcommand, run: